edilmedeiros/cde2025.2-digital-signatures/README.md

 *Questions for discussion*: can someone use this vulnerability to forge a signature, i.e. to spend your money on your behalf?
 Can someone use this vulnerability to steal something from you?

-Note that theses questions have different semantics: the former asks about security of the protocol, the later asks about the security of how people use the protocol for payments in the real world.
+Note that theses questions have different semantics: the former asks about the security of the protocol, the later asks about the security of how people use the protocol for payments in the real world.

+---

 ## Schnorr: a bag full of tricks